Cuda-Chen/cuda-chen.github.io/_drafts/how-to-be-invisible.md

 - Some countries discontinue pager.
 - Some countries require your SSN even you try to grab a prepaid cell phones.
 - Some countries has a few of service provider.

+### Some thoughts

+- It is said that a Vanuatu PR only costs less than 100,000 USD.
+Maybe this is a choice.